-Preliminary Performance Report
+Final Performance Report

-Proposed Thermal Envelope
+Thermal Envelope

-- Euro-Wall windows and doors with low-e coating limits solar heat gain and optimizes air tightness (U-factor average of 0.48 and SHGC average of 0.24).
+- Euro-Wall windows and doors with Low-E coating limits solar heat gain and optimizes air tightness (U-factor average of 0.48 and SHGC average of 0.24).

-- Exterior frame walls cavities insulated with open-cell spray-foam insulation by Enverge/Holcim (R-14.8) and FI-FOIL® VR Plus (R-7.1) Multi- Layer Reflective Insulation (Total R-22.31).
+- Exterior frame walls cavities insulated with Progressive Foam open-cell spray-foam insulation (R-14.8) and FI-FOIL® VR Plus (R-7.1) Multi-Layer Reflective Insulation (Total R-22.31).

 - Light colored exterior to assist in reflecting the

-Proposed HVAC
+HVAC

-- Mechanical ventilation provided by Broan- NuTone AI
+- Mechanical ventilation provided by Broan NuTone AI

 - Space conditioning system to be located entirely within the conditioned space, minimizing any conditioned air leaking to the exterior.

-Proposed Water Heaters
+Water Heaters

-- Rinnai ENERGY STAR®-rated tankless water
+- Rinnai RX199i ENERGY STAR®-rated tankless water (0.98 UEF)

-Proposed Electrical
+Electrical

 - 100% energy-efficient interior and decorative Visual Comfort

-- High-efficient Landscape Lighting by Progress Lighting/Kichler through Coleto Brands.
+- High-efficient Landscape Lighting by Progress Lighting/Kichler.

 - LG Signature Kitchen Suite ENERGY STAR®-rated